SwissSign-AG/RaApi/README.md

 __/v2/revoke__

-Revoke one or multiple valid certificate.
+Revoke one or multiple valid certificates.

 __Example__